All Voices Bloggers

 Pete is a Senior Academy Instructor for InfoComm International and was named Educator of the Year for 2008.
 He’s a member of both The Society of Motion Picture and Television Engineers (SMPTE) and Society for Information Display (SID).

 Cory co-founded Listen Technologies in 1998.
-She is Vice President of Sales Worldwide and also serves on the Board of Directors for InfoComm International.
+She is Vice President of Business Development and previously served on the Board of Directors for InfoComm International.
 Cory is passionate about sales and developing and nurturing relationships to connect people to positive experiences.
 Audio is her company’s focus and she believes strongly that good audio enhances the experience for the listener whether in a meeting, house of worship, theater or venue tour.
 She lives part-time in Simi Valley, Calif., and Salt Lake City, Utah.

 Josh Srago is a seasoned audio professional with experience in studio production, live sound, commercial AV and broadcasting.
 Having worked as the national consultant liaison & trainer for an audio equipment manufacturer, he adopted the philosophy that the best way to help people with AV is to help them understand the puzzle that is AV and how it can affect their lives.
 He currently works for an AV integrator in the SF Bay Area as a project manager and handles the company’s social media.
 You can read more of his work at his website www.soundreason.org or redband.avshout.com.